 Hit the beach on a Sunday

 Sundays are when Bajans head to the beach, which makes it the best time for you to do so, too.
-You'll see how locals enjoy their time off (and might just pick up some dance moves) and by striking up a conversation with your fellow sunbathers you'll get the low-down on the island's lesser-known gems.
+You'll see how locals make the most of their time off (and might just pick up some dance moves) and by striking up a conversation with your fellow sunbathers you'll get the low-down on the island's lesser-known sights.

-Samantha Browne from Ocean Echo Stables recommends heading to the eastern coast's beaches: "A great spot for mingling with the locals is the fishing community of Martin's Bay," says Samantha.
+Samantha Browne from Ocean Echo Stables recommends heading to the beaches of the east coast: "A great spot for mingling with the locals is the fishing community of Martin's Bay," says Samantha.
 "You'll also find some fantastic little watering holes like the Bay Tavern and the Old Brigand rum shop, too."

-Although there's a growing number of (albeit fantastic) fine dining restaurants offering international cuisine, don't miss the opportunity to enjoy some local dishes.
+Although there's a growing number of (albeit fantastic) fine dining restaurants offering international cuisine, don't miss the opportunity to sample some local dishes.